English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 seems to be a real lack of knowledge about the earliest history of

 golf.
-No well-founded information exists, for example, with what kind
+No well-founded information exists, for example, on what kind of

-of ball the Scots started to play golf.
+ball the Scots started to play golf with.
 Authors omit the ‘prehistory’

 Crosseurs can hit a choulette as far as golfers could hit a feathery ball.